 Not only working hours, but full-time vs. part-time employment include tax diversion also.
 Though both job statuses differ from the aspect of benefits and salary, the tax evasion does not change.

 Whether it is income tax, social or medical security tax, the employer is responsible for withholding the actual amount of taxes as calculated during the salary processing and submitting the same to the funds.
 Also, ensure not to be caught in the web of wage violations by paying the actual employer’s contributions.

 Ensure to review the state and central laws and deduct the taxes as stated if you are supposed to pay the unemployment taxes and compensation benefits, better to include them in the math.

 Both full-time and part-time jobs have different characteristics related to responsibility, working hours, and salary benefits.
 Thus, they have distinct advantages and disadvantages over each other, which helps employees bifurcate them according to their requirement, which is included in the further topic.

 According to the common belief, part-time employment is considered less beneficial than full-time employment, but this is not 100% true.
 Look at the advantages of the same to find out.

 Full-time employment requires a higher level of trust, loyalty, and responsibility in employees, though it embraces many advantages that are included here.

 As we learned that both part-time and full-time jobs have their own pros and cons, the company must offer both types to their employees to improve loyalty and trust with employees.

-No one likes a bossy boss who always thinks of the company benefits and leaves their employees demotivated.
+No one likes an Overbearing boss who always thinks of the company’s benefits and leaves their employees demotivated.
 Though the employer’s functions will increase, they can give their employees flexibility and increase their satisfaction.
 It also ensures more attentiveness in work due to increased comfortability, eventually retaining them for a longer time.